cstenkamp/MastersThesisText/pandoc_markdown_base/3_1_algorithm.md

     * For this thesis, the creation of the dissimiliarity-matrix and the embedding are split into individual steps because both have a substantial runtime, and as the number of dimensions for the embedding is only relevant in the embedding-step, a lot of runtime can be saved if the dissimiliarity-matrix can be re-used for different embeddings and dimensions.
 * Because this dissimilarity-Matrix is far too high-dimensional and sparse, a dimensionality-reduction is applied.
 Because it is important to DESC15 that the embedding is a euclidian space, they go for MDS.

+* in \cite{Schockaert2011}, they define similarity through a variation of the Jaccard-distance (IoU, Overlap-Area divided by Union-Area)

 ### Embed